-the focus of the required evaluation research.
+At the start of each impact evaluation, Con Edison's team of subject matter experts collaborates to identify the focus of the required evaluation research.
 This may include:

-- assessing measure specific realization rates for both consumption and demand savings; - segmenting measure savings by sector/building type/location/time of use; - persistence of the measure savings; - informing future Technical Resource Manual ("TRM") updates;18 - supporting future program planning efforts; - informing cost effectiveness; and - Identifying opportunities to add value to program design and operations.
+- assessing measure-specific realization rates for both energy and demand savings; - segmenting measure savings by sector, building type, location, time of use; - persistence of measure savings; - informing future Technical Resource Manual ("TRM") updates;22 - supporting future program planning efforts; - · informing cost effectiveness; and - identifying opportunities to add value to program design and operations.

-All impact evaluation work will comply with evaluation guidelines and industry standards such as the 2012 State and Local Energy Efficiency Action Network ("SEE Action") Energy Efficiency Programs Impact Evaluation Guide and the Uniform Methods Project as appropriate. ^{19,20}
+All impact evaluation work will comply with evaluation guidelines and industry standards such as the 2012 State and Local Energy Efficiency Action Network ("SEE Action") Energy Efficiency Programs Impact Evaluation Guide and the Uniform Methods Project as appropriate. ^{23,24}

-The Company believes that integrating the EM&V on the front end of proposed projects will enable accumulation of more pertinent information on equipment and systems to identify how actual savings will be acquired and achieved in the most cost-effective manner, while also deriving the greatest value from such activities by identifying specific applications which yield the greatest benefit to the system.
-The determination of more clearly defined baselines and usage patterns of both energy efficiency, demand management, and DER measures will lead to better quantification of their impact in a more expedient manner providing not only an assessment of savings, but also benefits to individual end users and service providers to further improve project performance.
+The Company believes that integrating EM&V on the front end of proposed projects will enable accumulation of more pertinent information on equipment and systems to identify how actual savings will be acquired and achieved in the most cost-effective manner, while also deriving the greatest value from such activities by identifying specific applications which yield the greatest benefit to the system.
+The determination of more clearly defined baselines and usage patterns of energy efficiency, demand management, and DER measures will lead to better quantification of their impact in a more expedient manner providing not only an assessment of savings, but also benefits to individual end users and service providers to further improve project performance in the future.